Thomas Green & Son: Customers

 Others were despatched to Penang and Kimberley.
 According to Whitcombe, 157 were built, the last in 1898 for Kimberley, South Africa.

 In a letter written in 1936 by Mr C.V.Clark of Thomas Green, he explains how the tram locomotives were constructed and transported.
 “Do you remember me shewing you the engine shop down that back street?
 Well, the engine boiler, motion and wheels were put together on the ground floor.
 The body of mild steel-plate was completed on the top floor of the building, say 50 feet or more up, Then two large trap-doors were opened, and the job was lowered onto the business end of the affair and it only remained to be bolted to the frames and get steamed up.
-If Leeds were taking delivery, a lot of flat plates were laid down the street during the night, and by brute force and cuss words the engine was run up under it’s own steam, then slewed round and dropped in the tram-lines.”
+If Leeds were taking delivery, a lot of flat plates were laid down the street during the night, and by brute force and cuss words the engine was run up under its own steam, then slewed round and dropped in the tram-lines.”